ffurkAn/Workshops/README.md

 ---
 [Workshop Map](https://www.google.com/maps/d/viewer?mid=z3T2wGQj_Uvw.k7fX60C9jOuM)

 The two days workshop will be held in [SwissOtel](http://www.swissotel.com/hotels/izmir/).
-You can check the hotel for your accomodation from [Booking.com](http://www.booking.com/hotel/tr/swissotel-grand-efes-izmir.en-gb.html).
+You can check the hotel for your accommodation from [Booking.com](http://www.booking.com/hotel/tr/swissotel-grand-efes-izmir.en-gb.html).

 You can book your room with a negotiated discount price from SwissOtel for our guests.